On this page

 Substantive weaknesses

-- Failing to provide adequate proof of sufficient funds.
+- Failing to provide proof of sufficient funds.

 - To avoid insufficient evidence of ties to home country: Include evidence of employment, property, family, and other commitments demonstrating intent to return home.